rob-h-w/cloud-scraper/README.md

 ### Extensibility

-The plan is to introduce pluggable modules for each cloud service, and a pluggable module for each data store.
-This will allow the user to choose which cloud service they want to use, and which data store they want to use.
+The plan is to introduce modules for each cloud service, data store or data transformation.
+These each have configuration controllable by the user.

+The modules are to be implemented as nodes that pass events to each other.

-I intend to implement Google Keep initially because this is the service I think is the biggest risk for me.
-By risk, I mean the combination of probability and impact for me of my Keep notes becoming unavailable.
+I intend to implement Google Docs and Tasks initially because this is the service I think is the biggest risk for me.
+By risk, I mean the combination of probability and impact for me of tasks and documents becoming unavailable.

+Originally, I wanted to do this with Keep, but that API is restricted to enterprise users, and building a scraper that uses headless web pages to pull the information is a large taks for a first implementation.

 ## Building